 You will be redirected to a new page (as shown in the image below), on that page, you can see the “Edit your custom URL” section, click on the pencil icon to customize it.

 Your profile picture is the first thing that someone notices when they visit your profile.
 So make sure to follow these tips:

-- Ideal size for a LinkedIn profile picture is 400 x 400 pixels and make sure you use a high resolution image.
+- The ideal size for a LinkedIn profile picture is 400 x 400 pixels and make sure you use a high-resolution image.

 - Make sure you are the only person in the photo, uploading a group photo and then cropping it might confuse the visitors.